nepalez/merchant-rs/README.md

 ```

 ### Related Crates
-To gain full "Batteries Included" functionality, you must combine this core with an adapter crate:
+To gain full "Batteries Included" functionality, you must combine this crate with an adapter crate:

-`merchant-rs-{adapter}`: (Optional feature) Contains concrete implementations for Stripe, NomuPay, etc.
+`merchant-rs-{adapter}`: (Optional) Contains concrete implementations for Stripe, NomuPay, etc.
-`merchant-rs-security`: (Optional feature) Contains 3DS and webhook validation logic.
 `merchant-rs-testing`: Provides the essential MockGateway for unit testing your business logic.